varjocom/UnrealExamples/README.md

 -   Now you should see the scene in Varjo HMD.

 -   When controllers are on and paired they should be visible, so that they are on the table when they are not tracking and in their correct positions when they are tracking.

 -   The battery level status of a controller is shown in an icon on the controller surface.

--	Valve Knuckles are also shown as Vive controllers.
+-	Valve Knuckles are also shown as Vive controllers in the scene.
 Valve Knuckles grip sensors don't work yet.

-###### Setup and use gaze tracking

--   Click the application button (the upper one) from the HMD and follow the instructions to complete the gaze calibration.

--   Now you should see a ball following your gaze two meters away from you.

-###### Controller and gaze interactions
+###### Controller and eye tracking interactions

--	Instructions on how to use controllers and gaze to interact with the scene can be found from the scene floating in the air.
+-	Instructions on how to use controllers and eye tracking to interact with the scene can be found from the scene floating in the air.

 -	The blueprint that contains all of the controller logic can be found from VarjoUnrealExamples\VarjoSample\Content\ControllerSetup\VRPawn.uasset.

+-	The blueprint which handles the eye tracking interactions can be found from VarjoUnrealExamples\VarjoSample\Content\VarjoContent\Blueprints\ActorSelectionBP.uasset.

+-	The level blueprint of the Minimal_Default level handles device button events and eye tracking calibration requests.
 -----------------------------------------------------------------------------------------------------

 ## HOWTO_CreatePawn